DanielCufino/devrel-public-workshops/README.md

    ![Forking the repository](img/fork_repo.png)

 4. Clone the repository and run `git checkout intro-to-airflow-astro` to switch to the correct workshop branch.
+5. (Optional).
+If you want to be able to run the `genai_releaf` DAG that uses OpenAI to generate a message, you need to provide your own `OPENAI_API_KEY`.
+Add a file called `.env` in the root of your repository and enter `OPENAI_API_KEY="<your OpenAI API KEY>"`.
-5. Run `astro dev start` in the root of the cloned repository to start the Airflow environment.
+6. Run `astro dev start` in the root of the cloned repository to start the Airflow environment.
-6. Access the Airflow UI at `localhost:8080` in your browser.
+7. Access the Airflow UI at `localhost:8080` in your browser.
+8. Run the `releaf_database_setup` DAG to create your database and populate it with sample data.

 #### Option 2: GitHub Codespaces